iterative/dvc.org/content/docs/studio/troubleshooting.md

 someone else in your team.

 You can unhide commits and branches to display them.
-For details, refer to [Display preferences -> Hide commits].
+For details, refer to Display preferences -> [Hide commits].
 However, if the missing commit/branch is not in the hidden commits list, then please [raise a support request](#support).

-[display preferences -> hide commits]:
+[hide commits]:
   /doc/studio/user-guide/projects-and-experiments/explore-ml-experiments#hide-commits

 ## Error: Failed to push experiment to repository